Science and Math Institute (Tacoma, Washington): Academics

 Students also can enroll in two classes per day at SOTA and/or iDEA by splitting the academic day between SAMi, SOTA and iDEA.

 Current Leadership

 SAMi's leaderships is split between 'downtown' and on campus.
-Two co-directors (vice-principles) run day to day operations while reporting to the coalition schools (SAMI, SOTA, IDEA) central admin (principal's) who are based out of downtown.
+Two co-directors (vice principals) run day to day operations while reporting to the coalition schools' (SAMi, SOTA, IDEA) central admin (principal), who are based out of downtown.